SHEKHAR011/SHEKHAR011/README.md

-Shekhar here — I make apps.
-They work.
-Mostly.
+_Shekhar here — I make apps.
+They usually listen to me._